Sunday, March 3, 2024

 We rested in the plains of Jericho until the heat of the next day had passed, and then followed the Jordan River valley as far as Beth-Shan, where we camped outside the city, within sight of Mount Gilboa.

 In another day we reached Hazor, where we camped opposite the city, and far from its view.
 Hazor is no city to be trifled with, and while they certainly were no sympathizers with the Elamites, nor did we judge them likely to welcome our own army with warm hospitality.
-Given their advantaged position of trade and military might, they are apt to remain neutral from any conflict that they can, favoring neither side in the conflicts around them.
+Given their advantaged position of trade and military might, they are apt to remain neutral from any conflict that they can, favoring neither side in the battles around them.

 It was the following day, when we came to Laish, that the residents of that beautiful village informed us that the Elamites had passed by not two days before, moving slowly with the women and children they had taken as spoils of war.